The Scarborough Library

-The student placed on probation prior to the beginning of the fall semester must attain a 2.0 GPA on his or her combined hours for the fall, spring, and summer session(s) to avoid suspension and be eligible to return for the following fall semester.
+The student placed on probation prior to the beginning of the fall semester must attain a 2.0 GPA on his or her combined hours for the fall, spring, and (if eligible) the following summer session(s) to avoid suspension and be eligible to return for the following fall semester.
 Failing to meet the minimum GPA for these terms will result in suspension.

-The student placed on probation prior to the beginning of the spring semester must attain a 2.0 GPA on his or her combined hours for the spring and summer session(s) to avoid suspension and be eligible to return for the following fall semester.
+The student placed on probation prior to the beginning of the spring semester must attain a 2.0 GPA on his or her combined hours for the spring and (if eligible) the following summer session(s) to avoid suspension and be eligible to return for the following fall semester.
 Failing to meet the minimum GPA for these terms will result in suspension.

 Appeals to the above regulations may be made to the Admissions and Credits Committee.

 Academic Dismissal: An academically dismissed student is ineligible for readmission.
 An academically dismissed student may petition the Admissions and Credits Committee for relief, but not earlier than five years following the academic dismissal (four years for students entering the R.B.A. program), and not within two years of the most recent petition for relief.
 A student approved to return from Academic Dismissal after the 5-year dismissal must sign a Dismissal Recovery Contract.

 Students receiving federal financial aid must also adhere to a satisfactory academic progress requirement.
 The specifics of this requirement may be found in the Catalog under the section Financial Aid.